uufuuu/Recipes-and-Ratings-Analysis/README.md

   - listwise imputation: we drop all recipe that does not receive any rating.
   - probabilistic imputation, we fill missing value in `rating` by drawing random sample from all ratings received by that recipe.

-5. We will measure a recipe's popularity by its average rating, so we created a new column that record average rating per recipe.
+5. We will measure a recipe's popularity by its average rating, so we created a new column that records average rating per recipe.

 6. Previously, we notice that calories are stored in the `nutrition` column.
-   - `nutrition` column contains values that looks like list, but they are actually strings.
+   - `nutrition` column contains values that looks like lists, but they are actually strings.
      - `[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]`
    - so we need to extract these information from the list-like string.
    - after that, we create columns that record them per receipe.